MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 * Modify the Data Transfer API
 * Replace the current functionality of the Async Clipboard API, as delayed clipboard rendering would be used at the discretion of web authors and only in the formats of their choosing.

-## Proposed Solution
+## Proposed solution: Map of MIME type to promise in `ClipboardItem` constructor

-With this proposal, we will be adding a new argument to the ClipboardItem constructor which will take a map of a MIME type to a callback.
+With this proposal, we will be adding a new argument to the `ClipboardItem` constructor which takes a map of a MIME type to a callback.
 Authors should still be able to produce some formats immediately, so they may define the usual map with a MIME type as the key and a Blob as the value for formats that they don’t want to be delayed rendered.

-### Example 1: Map of MIME type to promise or callback in write()
+An example is shown below:

 ```js
 const textInput = '<style>p {color:blue}</style><p>Hello World</p>';